scrabbletank/farhome-rules/rulesdoc.md

 Opening a gateway in the same area multiple times can cause reality to tear creating a permanent gateway between realms.
 Tears can be repaired by casting this spell on an opened gateway against challenge dice determined by the GM.

-You add a superior die to your roll for every level above 7th.
+You add a superior die to your roll for every level cast above 7th.
 At 9th level the casting time becomes 1 turn instead of 1 minute.

 ___
 #### Gravity Well